When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 - A bag of various Allen bolts and screws

-If you are looking for a nice easy conversion to do yourself, but you have little or no experience with bicycle mechanics or using tools, I would not recommend this kit.
+Certain aspects of installing the BBS01B can be challenging and it’ll help if you are mechanically minded.
 See my guide on how to install a Bafang BBS02 This also covers the BBS01 which is physically the same.
 The installation will need to be carried out by someone who is fairly competent.
 Removing the bottom bracket can be a right pain, and you will require a lot of patience!

 These motors have an internal cadence sensor, and give assist based on pedalling cadence.
-The controller will reduce the power in any given power level based on pedalling rpm.
+The controller will reduce the power at any given power level based on pedalling rpm.
 This is called the keep current, and depending on the way your particular controller is programmed, this can reduce the power by up to 60%.
-The logic behind this is the higher the cadence, the less help you need, this is somewhat counter-intuitive as electric motors works best when spinning at a high rpm.
+The logic behind this is the higher the cadence, the less help you need, this is somewhat counter-intuitive as electric motors work best when spinning at a high rpm.

-The motor itself works through a series of gears, and drives the rear wheel directly through a single front chainring.
+The motor itself works through a series of gears and drives the rear wheel directly through a single front chainring.
 The benefit of this is the motor is using the bike’s gear ratios for maximum efficiency and torque.
 The downside of this is you have to make sure you are in the right gear when hill climbing as excess load on the motor can cause controller failure.

 The 250w motor is very quiet and smooth, and you have up to 9 levels of pedal assist to choose from.

-I have installed many BBS01B 250w Bafang motors and to date, and I haven’t had any issues reported – these seem to be confined to the more powerful variants.
-Having said that there are a number of things to consider.
+As with all things electric, problems can and do occur from time to time.
+I have installed many BBS01B 250w Bafang motors and to date, have only had a handful of issues reported – these are mainly confined to the more powerful variants.
+Having said that there are several things to consider.

-- Controller failure is rare on this model nowadays, especially since Bafang upgraded the MOSFET’s in the controller.
+- Controller failure is rare on this model nowadays, especially since Bafang upgraded the MOSFETs in the controller.

-- The speed sensor can be easily knocked out of alignment with the wheel magnet – this will throw up an error code and pedal assist will stop working.
+- The speed sensor can be easily knocked out of alignment with the wheel magnet – this will throw up an error code and the pedal assist will stop working.

 - Increased wear and tear on the bike chain and gear components – this can be mitigated by fitting a Bafang gearshift sensor.

-Riding a Bafang powered Electric Bike
+Riding a Bafang-Powered Electric Bike

-The 250w motor is very quiet and smooth, and you have up to 9 levels of pedal assist to choose from, so you really can fine tune the power output to suit your needs.
-When climbing step hills you will need to make sure you are in a low gear (as you would be in a car or on a motorcycle) this is especially important as trying to climb a hill in a high gear will put the motor under excess load and could overheat, causing controller failure.
+The 250w motor is very quiet and smooth, and you have up to 9 levels of pedal assist to choose from, so you really can fine-tune the power output to suit your needs.
+When climbing steep hills you will need to make sure you are in a low gear (as you would be in a car or on a motorcycle) this is especially important as trying to climb a hill in a high gear will put the motor under excess load and could overheat, causing controller failure.

-The pedal assist is responsive, and works well, although on some of the older units, there was always a slight over-run noticeable when pedalling stopped.
+The pedal assist is responsive, and works well, although, on some of the older units, there was always a slight over-run noticeable when pedalling stopped.
 This was down to one of the controller programming parameters being set too high.
 I always reprogrammed the unit to stop this issue.

 The main downside, in my opinion is the extra pedalling resistance this motor has when the power is on ‘0’ or the motor is switched off altogether.
-It is not too bad on the flat, but it is really noticeable when going up a slight gradient.
+It is not too bad on the flat, but it is noticeable when going up a slight gradient.
 This is the main reason, I tend to prefer small geared hub motors.

-If you want to fit the brake levers with cut-off sensors, then bare in mind these are only suitable for cable operated brakes.
-If your bike has hydraulic brakes, you may want to purchase hydraulic brake cut off sensors or completely new hydraulic brakes with the sensors already built in.
+If you want to fit the brake levers with cut-off sensors, then bare in mind these are only suitable for cable-operated brakes.
+If your bike has hydraulic brakes, you may want to purchase hydraulic brake cut-off sensors or completely new hydraulic brakes with the sensors already built in.

-For a 250w motor it produces a lot of torque, I have done a side by side hill climb comparison of the Bafang 250w vs a 1000w hub motor and the Bafang out performed the larger, more powerful hub motor.
-The large direct drive hub motor was only rated at 35nm of torque compared to the Bafang’s 80nm.
+For a 250w motor it produces a lot of torque, I have done a side-by-side hill climb comparison of the Bafang 250w vs a 1000w hub motor and the Bafang outperformed the larger, more powerful hub motor.
+The large direct drive hub motor was only rated at 35Nm of torque compared to the Bafang’s 80Nm.

 If you are comfortable with your ability to install it, and you have an appropriate donor bike, then as long as you can live with some of the compromises, this is still one of the best electric bike kits available.